agm-dev/noswbi/README.md

 The idea behind noswbi is to provide a configured server, so you can focus only on coding the routes and logic of your API.

-Noswbi exposes two main methods: `createRouter` and `createServer`.
+Noswbi exposes two methods: `createRouter` and `createServer`.
 You can use them to easily create a server.

 ### Simple server